-- Approximately \$3.5 Million was expended in Community Development Block Grant Program (CDBG) Entitlement and Program Income monies for PY 19/20 - Nearly \$4.2 Million was expended in HOME Investment Partnership Program (HOME) Entitlement and Program Income monies for PY 19/20

-- This year represents the County's 3rd straight year of meeting its HUD timeliness test which is ran in early May each year.
-The County had fallen behind in the first two years of this Con Plan cycle.
-The County made significant changes to their program after missing two years in a row, and those changes have shown to be quite successful in ensuring timeliness is met each year. - This year marked the 3rd full year of implementing the housing rehab program after many years of it being "on hold" due to understaffing.
+- Approximately \$3.7 Million was expended in Community Development Block Grant Program (CDBG) Entitlement and Program Income monies for PY 21/22 - Over \$1.2 Million was expended in HOME Investment Partnership Program (HOME) Entitlement and Program Income monies for PY 21/22 - This year represents the County's 5th straight year of meeting its HUD timeliness test which is ran in early May each year.
+The County made significant changes to their program after missing two years in a row, and those changes have shown to be quite successful in ensuring timeliness is met each year. - This year marked the 5th full year of implementing the housing rehab program after many years of it being "on hold" due to understaffing.
 Six Rehabilitation projects were completed in the fiscal year. - Public Service dollars continue to be highly used and productive.
 Each year the County receives far more requests than what is available.
 These funds assisted far more persons than originally planned for and continue to be provided to better meet the needs of the community.
-Over \$400,000 was expended for public service activities during 19/20 PY. - The County continued to commit and expend funds on public infrastructure and public facilities projects with over \$1.8 million being expended in 19/20 PY.
+Over \$480,000 was expended for public service activities during 21/22 PY. - In addition, the County received CDBG-CV funds through the CARES Act in the last program year.
+The County committed the majority of those dollars, expended over \$2.2 Million on these activities and continues to implement CV programs/projects as closeout of these funds is nearing.